 Here is a step-by-step method for how you can do this…

-Step 1- Choose the right wood stain base
+Step 1- Choose your wood stain base

 Also, if you want a light-colored wood stain, look for either a clear base or one pre-tinted in a light color of a similar hue.
 For achieving a dark-colored wood stain, use a base that is pre-tinted in a somewhat darker color.